-A toll free hotline also provides nationwide information about assistance for older individuals whereever they may be in the country.
-That number is: (800) 677-1116.
+A toll-free hotline also provides nationwide information about assistance for older individuals wherever they may be in the country.
+That number is (800) 677-1116.
 (When calling, please provide the older person's address as well as their zip code number.)

 Important Numbers - Adult Services